Old Mine Cut Diamonds

 Old Mine Cut Diamonds have the privilege of being uniquely imperfect; their lack of exact symmetry and uniformity is what separates them from all modern stones.
 The craftsmanship of those who created these cuts by hand so painstakingly can be witnessed by examining the stones themselves.
 This skilled craftsmanship is combined with the beauty and natural wonder of a more simply cut stone.

-At AC Silver we are pleased to offer our customers some wonderful antique Old Mine cut diamonds, from those set in stunning rings to diamonds which accent brooches and pendants.
+At AC Silver we are pleased to offer our customers some wonderful antique Old Mine cut diamonds, from those set in stunning rings to diamonds which accent brooches and diamond pendant necklaces.
 We are able to present these pieces in the knowledge that they are all exceptional quality examples of antique jewellery, with a rich history behind them.

 The author’s views are entirely their own and may not always reflect the views of AC Silver.